-I extend my sincere appreciation to the World Bank (W.B.) for supporting the Consolidated Contingency Emergency Response Component in COVID-19 resilience in Cambodia.
+I extend my sincere appreciation to the Ministry of Economy and Finance and the World Bank (W.B.) for supporting the Consolidated Contingency Emergency Response Component (CERC) in COVID-19 resilience in Cambodia under the Cambodia Agricultural Sector Diversification Project (CASDP) initiated by the Ministry of Agriculture, Forestry and Fisheries (MAFF).

-The return of migrant workers as well as factory workers who became unemployed due to the Covid-19 pandemic was an extreme strain on many rural communities, and the CERC intervention significantly mitigated the hardships experienced by many rural households.
+The return of migrant workers and factory workers who became unemployed due to the Covid-19 pandemic was an extreme strain on many rural communities, and the CERC intervention significantly mitigated the hardships experienced by many rural households.
 The experience of CERC intervention has contributed to our knowledge of the impacts of emergency pandemics in Cambodia.
-It enables us to become familiar with best practices in order to promote successful recovery and post-COVID development in Cambodia.
-It is particularly reassuring to note that CERC's success has provided evidence-based learning and identified best practices to be adopted in order to combat other pandemics and mitigate impact on Cambodian society and economy over the next five years.
+It enables us to become familiar with best practices to promote successful recovery and post-COVID development in Cambodia.
+It is reassuring to note that CERC's success has provided evidence-based learning and identified best practices to combat other pandemics and mitigate the impact on Cambodian society and economy over the next five years.

-I trust that this success story of the CERC intervention provides a basis for designing appropriate policy responses that will enable the economy to bounce back more robustly and resiliently while keeping Cambodia on the path toward achieving sustainable development goals.
+This success story of the CERC intervention provides a basis for designing appropriate policy responses that will enable the economy to bounce back more robustly and resiliently while keeping Cambodia on the path toward achieving sustainable development goals.